123sumanyu/team_genz/what_we_will_implemnt _in_round2.md

 The Round 2 system will be designed to support future scalability.

 Planned expansion capabilities:
-- Support for multiple fields or plots
-- Ability to handle more sensors and devices

 - Preparation for additional crop types
 - Modular software design for easy upgrades